 Every department has a cost centre, this cost centre will be given a set budget via a budget code to relay to the specific department and thus the department allocates there budget

-4) Staff - time sheet - timesheet cost center
+4) Staff - time sheet - timesheet cost centre

 Every member of staff fills a time sheet form for every day stating how many hours they have worked on each project.
-Each staff members time sheet is paid by a specific cost centre.
+Each staff member’s time sheet is paid by a specific cost centre.
 The cost centre pays only those staff that are registered with that specific cost centre, this is regardless of the project that they have worked on.

 5) Project - supplier - Company Address

-Each project may have 0 or many supplier's representatives but each contact only works for one company, and are working on one project at a time.
+Each project may have 0 or many supplier's representatives but each contact only works for one company, and are working on one project at a time

 6) Project - event - session